RyterINC/discord-bot/README.md

 ```
 GamerInfo:
   battlenet         Update gamer info with Battle.net username
   epic              Update gamer info with Epic username
-  gamer.info.get      Lists the gamer-info for a Discord member
+  gamer.info        Lists the gamer-info for a Discord member
   origin            Update gamer info with Origin username
   psn               Update gamer info with PSN username
   rockstar          Update gamer info with RockStar username
   steam             Update gamer info with Steam username
   switch            Update gamer info with Switch username
   switch.friendcode Update gamer info with Switch friend code
   twitch            Update gamer info with Twitch username
   xbox              Update gamer info with Xbox username
 Groups:
   group.create      Creates a notification group
   group.delete      Deletes a notification group
   group.list        List all notification groups
-  group.member.add    Adds a member to a notification group
+  member.add        Adds a member to a notification group
-  group.member.list   Lists all members in a notification group
+  member.list       Lists all members in a notification group
-  group.member.remove Removes a member from a notification group
+  member.remove     Removes a member from a notification group
-  notify              Sends a message to all members of a notification group ...
+  notify            Sends a message to all members of a notification group - ...
 Utility:
-  give.nuts           Give a member a Kupo nut!
+  give.nuts         Give a member a kupo nut!
 (Karma points)
-  list.nuts           Find out how many Kupo nuts a member has
+  list.nuts         Find out how many kupo nuts a member has
   roll.dice         Rolls X dice with Y sides
+No Category:
+  help              Shows this message

+Type !help command for more info on a command.
+You can also type !help category for more info on a category.
 ```

 ### GamerInfo